Breastfeeding mothers on KLM airlines may be asked to cover up if some rando gets offended

 KLM Royal Dutch Airlines is under fire on Twitter after posting details about its breastfeeding policy.
 While breastfeeding is permitted on its flights, the airline tweeted that it may “request a mother to cover herself while breastfeeding, should other passengers be offended by this.”
 The reason, KLM said, is to ensure that “passengers of all backgrounds” feel comfortable on board.

 The post is not going over well.
-Although a handful of folks cheered on the airline for protecting their precious eyes from an extremely natural act, many more people around the world have weighed to express their frustration over a policy that allows some random offended person to dictate how and when a mother can feed her hungry child.
+Although a handful of folks cheered on the airline for protecting their precious eyes from an extremely natural act, many more people around the world have weighed in to express their frustration over a policy that allows some random offended person to dictate how and when a mother can feed her hungry child.
 In other words, KLM is getting ratioed.

 @KLM What is your policy regarding breastfeeding?